-Unless explicitly cited or credited, all textual content on this site is the author’s.
+Unless explicitly noted, cited, or credited, all textual and photographic content on this site is the author’s, and the reader is reminded that the author’s original work is copyrighted.
 The author receives no monetary or other gainful compensation for the work posted on this site.
-Photographs taken by the author are noted as such.
+Photographs taken by the author are explicitly noted as such.
 No endorsement of the author’s work on this site by WordPress, by the author’s employer, or by any other entity, human or animal, is claimed or implied.

 In some cases I have been granted permission to use an image.
 This is noted in the caption of the image with the name of the grantor and any other information required by the grantor in the granting of permission, such as attribution or a formal title.